tModLoader/tModLoader/PortingNotes_1.4.5.md

 - BuffID.Sets.AddBuffTimeAdditivelyToCap.
 Also need to update Mod/GlobalBuff.ReApply docs to mention AddBuffTimeAdditivelyToCap as a streamlined alternative for this use-case.
 - Mount.DismountOnItemUse and MountID.Sets.CanUseHooks
 - Add docs for new GetItemSettings parameters
+- Main.menuChat
+- Need to fix documentation for various secret and special seeds, like Main.specialSeedWorld.
+Need to change secret to special in most cases, and fix wiki links.

 # Changes that need to be communicated to modders